ARAMIS Digital Image Correlation System

 Features and Benefits

-- Measures the complex 3D shape and shape change over time.
-Rather than the single point output of a strain gauge the ARAMIS system provides a 3D strain distribution of the region of interest
+- Digital Image Correlation systems measure the complex 3D shape and shape change over time (deformation).
+Rather than the single point output of a strain gauge, the ARAMIS system provides a full-field 3D strain distribution.

 - High Resolution Systems